pykickstart/pykickstart/docs/kickstart-docs.rst

    #.
 Command section -- Refer to Chapter 2 for a list of kickstart
       options.
 You must include the required options.
    #.
 The %packages section -- Refer to Chapter 3 for details.
    #.
-The %pre, %post, and %traceback sections -- These sections can be
+The %pre, %pre-install, %post, and %traceback sections -- These
-      in any order and are not required.
+      sections can be in any order and are not required.
 Refer to Chapter 4 and Chapter 5 for details.

--  The %packages, %pre, %post and %traceback sections are all required to be closed with %end
+-  The %packages, %pre, %pre-install, %post and %traceback sections are all required to be closed with %end
 -  Items that are not required can be omitted.
 -  Omitting any required item will result in the installation program prompting the user for an answer to the related item, just as the